 The cost of jaw surgery for adults in the UK vary, it can cost between £2,500 -£5,000— your dentist should be able to provide you with an accurate quotation during a consultation.
 Factors that contribute to the cost of surgery include surgical fees, anaesthetic fees, hospital fees, orthognathic planning fees and consumable fees such as implants, screws and plates.

-Contact Cosmetic Dentistry Clinic in London to get a free quotation for the treatment of your crossbite.
+Contact Cosmetic Dentistry Clinic in London to get a quotation for the treatment of your crossbite.
 Give us a call on 02071830755 today.

 Fixing crossbite is quite a straightforward process that is simpler in childhood than with adults because their jaws are still developing—the treatmentincludes the use ofbraces, elastics and jaw realignment surgery.